celo-org/developer-tooling/docs/command-line-interface/governance.md

   --hotfix=<value>                                          Hash of hotfix proposal --jsonTransactions=<value>                                Output proposal JSON to
                                                             provided file
-  --nonwhitelisters                                         If set, displays validators
-                                                            that have not whitelisted
-                                                            the hotfix.
-  --notwhitelisted                                          List validators who have not
-                                                            whitelisted the specified
-                                                            hotfix
   --proposalID=<value>                                      UUID of proposal to view --raw                                                     Display proposal in raw
                                                             bytes format
-  --whitelisters                                            If set, displays validators
-                                                            that have whitelisted the
-                                                            hotfix.

 DESCRIPTION
   Show information about a governance proposal, hotfix, or account.